autumnmnmn/snakepyt/readme.md

 - Strange attractors and other ODEs
 - & Many other dynamical systems

-An assortment of renders can be found in the examples folder.
+An assortment of old renders can be found in the examples folder.